Skip to main content

 Important: If you change the value of a Developer ID in Ditto, you will also need to update any references to that Developer ID in your own application.
 To avoid breaking changes, we recommend making any such edits before you begin using a given item in your code.

 Uniqueness In order to function as a suitable key for fetching Ditto data, Developer IDs for a given entity type must be unique within your workspace.
 No two projects or pieces of text may share a Developer ID (however you may have a project and a text item with the same value).
 Text items and library components belong to the same pool of Developer ID values; you may not have a library component and an unrelated text item with the same Developer ID, nor can similar text items in different projects share a value.
 With one exception: library components and their text item instances will all share the same Developer ID.
 Example: I have a library component with Developer ID, “hello”.
 I create two text items in two different projects with the text “hello”.
 These text items will be assigned “hello-1” and “hello-2”.
 If I then attach both text items to the library component, all three text entities will now share the Developer ID, “hello”.
 Since text content and metadata is synced between these three text entities, they can safely share the same Developer ID — any data fetched by that ID should be identical across all instances.
-Project Developer IDs To view and edit a project’s Developer ID, choose Development integration in the main menu found in the top right of a project in the web app.
+Marking Developer IDs as Integrated Users can mark text items and library components as “integrated” to denote that these items (more specifically their Developer IDs) are in use in development integrations.
+Marking an item as “integrated” should indicate to other workspace members that this Developer ID value is in use in code, that changing the Developer ID value could represent a breaking change and changes to the text content may result in changing copy that appears in production.
+Users can also filter by this property in each API endpoint that fetches text items or components as well as in the CLI config.
+This is an easy way to limit which values are pulled into your codebase in order to simplify your developer integrations and make it more clear which text is already in use and what is safe to edit.
+Additionally, all webhook events will include an integrated: boolean property representing whether or not the updated item is marked as integrated.
+This can be used as a filter on whether to respond to a given webhook event upon receipt.
+Integrated Toggle Project Developer IDs To view and edit a project’s Developer ID, choose Development integration in the main menu found in the top right of a project in the web app.
 Project Menu Project developer integrations modal Text item and library component Developer IDs:

 1. Select an individual text item or library component